 "New Surplus" – Some products sell slower than expected, and retailers need to clear their shelf space for new items.
 The items are liquidated through special channels, often under contracts that require the reseller (us) to assume warranty service.
 The manufacturer warranties are voided since the items are being offered under replacement cost.
 For example, you may find many of such products at Sam's Club, Big Lots, TJ Max, etc. While you see a significant price difference compared to regular store prices, please be aware that the warranty situation may be different.

 "System Pull" – These are items (typically hard drives) that were installed and used in computer systems.
 When businesses upgrade a large number of PCs, third party sellers buy up the old parts for resale.
 They are tested and guaranteed to be in working condition.
-System pull items typically do not have any factory warranty left, so we offer 90 days direct warranty for your peace of mind.
+System pull items typically do not have any factory warranty left, so we offer a direct warranty for your peace of mind.

 "White Label” – Major manufacturers such as Western Digital often have overstock, recertified, or out-of-warranty hard drives that they want to liquidate.
 But they do not want the low prices of liquidation drives to reduce the sales of their new drives.
 So instead they sell the drives to third party companies like Magnetic Data Tech who remove the original manufacturer logo and adhere a plain white label, "unbranding" the drive.
 These companies assume the warranty and also mark all the drives-- not just the small number of refurbished ones-- as "recertified" so they do not directly compete with the new drives.
 System builders tend to use these since they are less expensive than the name brand drives.